merenlab/merenlab.org/_posts/miscellaneous/2018-01-18-getting-rRNAs-from-minion.md

 Most contigs are pretty well sized.
 Andrea's size selection seems to have worked well.

 Usually the number of rRNA genes is a fraction of our assembled metagenomes.
 But in this case there are as many single-copy core genes as there are rRNA hits as shown under the 'Raw number of HMM Hits' section.
-This is due to th efact that HMMs to identify ribosomal RNAs use the DNA alphabet, while the HMMs that identify single-copy core genes rely on amino acid seqeunces.
+This is due to the fact that HMMs to identify ribosomal RNAs use the DNA alphabet, while the HMMs that identify single-copy core genes rely on amino acid seqeunces.
 Because indels cause many frame-shift errors in the gene context, amino acid sequences of those crippled gene calls become unrecognizeable to any model.
 DNA models continue to rock because long hair don't care.

 One of our goals going forward with MinION is to get better at correcting those errors when short read data is available.
 But that's for later.